Saturday 26 October 2024

 "The sign says to queue here," said the man, pointing at his feet.

-I walked to the other side of the station to see whether there was a bus at the stop.
-None.
+I wandered down to the other side of the station to check whether there was by some miracle a bus at the stop.
+Nope.
 I returned to Simon who had remained in the first queue.
 "No buses," I told him.

 'Excuse me, this is a queue,' someone said.
 I looked around: a small man with a small beard who was speaking to me.